DOMINION THEATRE

 Just a year after opening the Dominion Theatre was converted into a cinema and in 1933 was sold to Gaumont British.
 It did play host to some live entertainment in the 50s and 60s but this was for concerts and not theatre.

 The Dominion was converted back into a theatre in 1981 and has been staging large scale musicals ever since.
-“We Will Rock You” opened here on the 14th of May 2002.
+“We Will Rock You” opened here on the 14th May 2002 and closed at the end of May 2014.

 HOW TO GET TO DOMINION THEATRE